Skip to content

 The most imposing building on the Farne Islands is Prior Castell's Tower, named after the Durham churchman who commissioned its construction.
 Like all pele towers, it was originally used to deter and defend.
 However, as time passed its use changed.

 Thomas Castell was Prior of Durham Cathedral from 1494 to 1519 and the tower on Inner Farne was first built near the beginning of his tenure.
-Initially it served as accommodation for the monks and offered protection from border raids.
+Castell used the tower as a high-status residence while he was visiting the island, but like other border towers it offered protection for the monks during times of trouble.

 From military post to lighthouse